Drive out Distraction

 Two seconds is all it takes for a distracted driver to double their risk of collision.
 Texting while driving?
 Your eyes are off the road for an average of five seconds, increasing your risk of a crash by 23 times.
 But the risks of distracted driving go beyond smartphones and texting.

-Through a partnership with the Traffic Injury Research Foundation (TIRF), Drop It And Drive (DIAD) and The Co-operators, the Canadian Coalition on Distracted Driving (CCDD) was formed.
-The CCDD, the first coalition of its kind in Canada, represents a broad cross-section of stakeholders from government, police, academia, industry, not-for-profit sector and community.
-The goal of the committee was to develop a National Action Plan to help combat distracted driving in Canada.
+The Canadian Coalition on Distracted Driving (CCDD) was formed through a partnership with the Traffic Injury Research Foundation (TIRF), Drop It And Drive® (DIAD) and The Co-operators.
+The first coalition of its kind in Canada, the CCDD represents a broad cross section of stakeholders from government, police, academia, industry, not-for-profit sector and community.
+The goal of the committee is to develop a National Action Plan to help combat distracted driving in Canada.

 Full National Action Plan

 National Action Plan in brief

 As a result of the work of the CCDD, a centralized, accessible collection of research and resources on distracted driving that can benefit all road safety stakeholders has been created.
 The CCDD E-Hub contains the latest research, educational programs and tools, current data and legislation in Canada, visual aids, other web-based resources and examples of practice.